giga-sec/gigaSec-Tech-Notes/2. MOC/MOC Programming.md

 However, C/Assembly rarely hold your hands during the journey.
 Youd have to do the assigning of data type yourself, garbage collecting, assigning memory, creating your own functions.
 To do this, you'd need a really good understanding of C/Assembly.

+The distinction between what is an anime and what makes something a hentai is slowly disappearing